zomux/nlper/_posts/2019-10-13-book-review-zero-to-one.md

 - Make sure people commit full-time
 - Stock option is better than cash
-- Whether on bus of off the bus
+- Either on bus of off the bus
+- Great people join because of the vision and reward of commitment

+**How to build the board**

+- A board of three is health for private companies
 -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU3MTc0ODcxOF19
+eyJoaXN0b3J5IjpbLTE0NzI3NDk0NTddfQ==
 -->